 In 2011, Azerbaijan was first elected as a non-permanent member of the UN Security Council with the support of 155 countries.

-In June 2012, the president approved a regulation granting additional powers to local executive authorities, strengthening their influence in local affairs.
+In June 2012, the president approved a regulation that granted additional powers to local executive authorities, which strengthened their dominant position in local affairs.

 In 2012, Azerbaijan constructed a Formula One racetrack.